 gross vehicle mass for the RUC vehicle, or

-maximum allowable mass for the RUC vehicle under section 4.5(1) of Part 1 of the Vehicle Dimensions and Mass Rule 2002 (VDAM Rule).
+maximum allowable mass for the RUC vehicle under Part 3 schedule 3 of the Vehicle Dimensions and Mass Rule 2016 (VDAM Rule).

 The RUC rates tell you how much you will need to pay depending on the permanent RUC weight of your vehicle.